-EBIT or Earnings Before Interest & Tax is an important measure of a company’s profitability.
+EBIT, or Earnings Before Interest & Tax, is an important measure of a company’s profitability.
 It measures the profit a company earns from its operations.
 EBIT ignores tax and interest expenses and focuses primarily on the company’s ability to earn from its operations.
-It is also called operating profit, operating earnings and profit before interest and taxes are also called operating profit.
+Operating profit, operating earnings, and profit before interest and taxes are also called operating profit.

 How to Calculate EBIT?

 There are various ways to calculate EBIT.
 The most commonly used method is to subtract the cost of the goods sold (COGS) and other direct expenses from the sales.
-Direct expenses are those that are spent on a regular basis and who have a direct relationship with the company’s core business, like wages.
+Direct expenses are spent on a regular basis and have a direct relationship with the company’s core business, like wages.

-So, while calculating the Earnings Before Interest & Tax, one-time or extraordinary items, like the cost of a lawsuit or revenue from the sale of an asset, are excluded.
+So, while calculating the Earnings Before Interest & Tax, one-time or extraordinary items, like the cost of a lawsuit or revenue from an asset sale, are excluded.
 Further, the non-operating income, like interest from investment, must also be excluded.